maintenance

 Solutions:

-- Your water is harder than expected—descale more often
+2. Your water might be harder than you thought—descale more often

-- Check that water filter is installed and not expired
+3. Make sure the water filter is actually installed and not overdue for replacement

 Prevention Tips

-- Program correct hardness setting in your machine
+4. Program the correct hardness level into your machine

 FAQs